sujato/cullavagga/dpcv-project.md

 One of the few early Pali texts in existence was studied and published by Oskar von Hinuber in his *The Oldest Buddhist Manuscript*.
 This offers a transcription, description, and detailed study of a 8th–9th century Pali manuscript from Nepal by a leading Indological philologist.
 Von Hinuber suggests that it may have derived from a branch monastery of the Mahāvihāra on the mainland, possibly at Bodhgaya.
 As it happens, the text itself, while only a few pages, is from the Cullavagga.
 Thus it is a small portion of the same text found in the DP CV, and when the DP CV is published it will enable a study of the  same passage in manuscripts of the 8th, 13th, and 18th centuries.

 When reading Pali texts in modern editions, it is quite evident that a process that might loosely be called “Sanskritization” has taken place, particularly in editions from Burma.
 We frequently see spelling variations even in common words, such as *supaṭipanna* vs. *suppaṭipanna*, *viriya* vs. *vīriya*, or *byākaraṇa* vs. *vyākaraṇa*.
 It is generally believed that this process occurred under the influence of medieval grammars such as the Saddanīti, which were based on the Sanskrit grammars.
 In most cases the spelling variants are inconsequential, and no more affect the meaning than, say, the choice to use UK or American spelling for English.
 Nevertheless, there are some cases where variant readings can affect the meaning of a passage.
 Thus it is important for scholars to study the nature of these changes, which can only be rigorously understood through studying early manuscripts or inscriptions.

+## Literature Review

+This manuscript has been mentioned a number of times in published articles.

+The initial report of the discovery is said (in the sign on the exhibit) to have been posted by H.C.R.
+Bell in the Department of Archaeology’s Annual Report of 1901.
+Unfortunately, this edition of the Report does not seem to be available online.
+We should ascertain whether a copy of this Report exists at the Department, and if possible have it scanned and uploaded. {A microfilm copy may be available for viewing at the [National Gallery of Australia Research Library](https://trove.nla.gov.au/work/8639753).
+However this apparently includes plates only, so it may well be useless for our purpose.}

+The manuscript is discussed in Fernando, P. E. E. 1982. <cite>“A Note on Three Old Sinhalese Palm Leaf manuscripts”</cite> The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157.

+The manuscript is discussed, drawing from Fernando, by Bhikkhu Ñāṇatusita in <cite>“Pali Manuscripts of Sri Lanka”</cite>, included in <cite>From Birch Bark to Digital Data: Recent Advances in Buddhist Manuscript Research</cite>.
+Papers Presented at the Conference “Indic Buddhist Manuscripts: The State of the Field”, Stanford, June 15–19, 2009, edited by Paul Harrison and Jens-Uwe Hartmann, and published by Österreichische Akademie der Wissenschaften Wien in 2014.

 ## Who is involved